Array Biopharma Inc : Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Array Biopharma Inc. of Class Action Lawsuit and Upcoming Deadline - ARRY | 4-Traders

-NEW YORK, NY / ACCESSWIRE / January 6, 2018 / Pomerantz LLP announces that a class action lawsuit has been filed against Array Biopharma Inc. (''Array'' or the ''Company'') (NASDAQ: ARRY) and certain of its officers.
+NEW YORK, NY / ACCESSWIRE / January 13, 2018 / Pomerantz LLP announces that a class action lawsuit has been filed against Array Biopharma Inc. ("Array" or the "Company") (NASDAQ: ARRY) and certain of its officers.
 The class action, filed in United States District Court, for the District of Colorado, and docketed under 17-cv-02848, is on behalf of a class consisting of investors who purchased or otherwise acquired Array securities, seeking to recover compensable damages caused by defendants' violations of the Securities Exchange Act of 1934.

 If you are a shareholder who purchased Array securities between December 16, 2015 and March 17, 2017, both dates inclusive, you have until January 22, 2018, to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at [email protected] or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 9980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and quantity of shares purchased.